LAND CODE

 LANDS CONTACT

-Email the Lands Department or call the office at 250-378-5157 if you have questions about Land Code.
+Email the Lands Department or call the Lands Office at 250-378-5157 if you have questions about Land Code.
 Check monthly LNIB Newsletters for Lands and Housing updates.